legendschwab/cmor438individual/Supervised Machine Learning/1. Perceptron/README.md

 The idea here is that if $$\hat{y}_i$$ equals $$y_i$$, then we do not change our weights or bias.
 If the predicted value is $-1$ while the actual value is $1$, then we update $w \gets w + x_i$, which means that in future iterations, $w \cdot x_i + b$ will be more positive.
 This increases the chance that the prediction will be corrected to $1$.
 Similarly, if the predicted value is $1$ while the actual value is $-1$, we update $w \gets w - x_i$.
 In future iterations, $w \cdot x_i + b$ will be more negative, increasing the chance that the prediction will be $-1$.

-In the following notebook, we will create a Perceptron class that will perform binary classification of board games into those can be finished in an hour vs. those who cannot based on its average complexity level and rating.
+In the following notebook, we will create a Perceptron class that will perform binary classification of the top 100 board games into those can be finished in an hour vs. those who cannot based on its average complexity level and rating.